 Walt Disney, another great CounterThinker, looked at picking up litter, scraping chewing gum off of sidewalks and the much-talked-about nightly routine of repainting all the fenceposts in the park, not as a function of maintenance, but as a function of marketing.

 Imagine a father of three, sitting on the edge of the bed in his hotel room picking melted chewing gum out of the crevices of his favorite pair of sneakers with a bent coat hanger, after having just spent a long, exhausting day and 700 bucks— on admission, food, snacks, drinks, ice cream and souvenirs.
-I don’t care how much fun the family had that day, the last thing that guy’s going to remember about the happiest place on earth before he lays his weary, overspent head on the pillow is that damn chewing gum.
+I don’t care how much fun the family had that day, the last thing that guy’s going to remember about the happiest place on earth before he lays his weary, overspent head on the ow is that damn chewing gum.

 Disney knew that the physical appearance of an establishment plays an important psychological role in the customer’s perception of the overall experience.
 And Ray Kroc felt the same way.

 The success architect of the Mc Donald’s empire once described consistency and clean restrooms as “marketing.”
 Although, during my last visit to the Golden Arches, it became glaringly apparent that Kroc’s latter concept might not have been fully grasped by his successors.

 Look, I don’t care what Richard Carlson’s goofy book “Don’t Sweat the Small Stuff,” says.
 As far as I’m concerned, not sweating the small stuff is great advice for the Masses of Asses who will strive for mediocrity and barely attain even that much.
 If you want to rise to the top, in any endeavor, you’ve gotta sweat the small stuff.